niyaan21/thereportgenscholar/src/README.md

 Foss AI is continuously evolving.
 Here are some of the exciting capabilities on our roadmap:

-*   **Plagiarism Detection:** Integrated similarity checking for generated content to ensure originality and proper attribution.
-(Enhanced placeholder UI exists).
+*   **Full-Fledged Plagiarism Detection:** Integrated similarity checking against real web sources to ensure originality and proper attribution.
 *   **Multi-language Support:** Capabilities to conduct research, process inputs, and generate reports in a variety of languages.
 (Placeholder UI exists).
 *   **Note-taking Apps Integration:** Direct synchronization of research notes, summaries, and reports with popular platforms like Notion and Obsidian.
 (Placeholder UI exists).
 *   **Custom Report Templates:** Ability for users to create, save, and share report templates tailored to specific academic fields, journal requirements, or organizational standards.